Containers Are Just Linux process (or process tree).

 Check the merged filesystem view:

-sudo ls -l "$MERGED_DIR/root/hello.txt"
+ls -l "$MERGED_DIR/root/hello_overlayfs.txt"

 Then inspect the upper layer:

-sudo ls -l "$UPPER_DIR/root/hello.txt"
+ls -l "$UPPER_DIR/root/hello_overlayfs.txt"

 That file was not baked into the image.
 It landed in the writable upper layer of this specific container.